All $2$-transitive groups have the EKR-module property: Introduction

+Before defining the EKR-module property, we need some notation.
 The {\it regular module} of $G$ is the (complex) vector space with basis $G$.
 We can think of its elements as vectors of length $\abs{G}$.
-For any $S \leq G$ define the \textsl{characteristic vector} of $S$ to be the vector with entry $1$ in position $g$ if $g \in S$ and $0$ otherwise; this vector is denoted by $v_S$.
+For any $S \leq G$ define the {\it characteristic vector} of $S$ to be the vector with entry $1$ in position $g$ if $g \in S$ and $0$ otherwise; this vector is denoted by $v_S$.
 We denote the characteristic vector of $S_{i,j}$ by $v_{i,j}$.

-A group $G$ has the EKR-module property if, for any maximum intersecting set of permutations $S$ in $G$, the characteristic vector $v_S$ is a linear combination of the vectors $v_{i,j}$ with $i,j \in \{1,\dots, n\}$.
+\begin{defn} A transitive permutation group $G$ has the {\it EKR-module property} if, for any maximum intersecting set of permutations $S$ in $G$, the characteristic vector $v_S$ is a linear combination of the vectors $v_{i, j}$ with $i, j \in \{1,\dots, n\}$. \end{defn}

 Like the EKR property and strict-EKR property, this is a property of the group action.
 The main result of this paper is the following.

 \begin{theorem} Any $2$-transitive group has the EKR-module property. \end{theorem}